nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Displaying notifications : `notif`

-You can view a notification window informing you of upcoming client birthdays and meetings.
+You can view a notification window informing you of upcoming client birthdays and meetings, so that you can plan ahead and

 This notification window is also shown when starting up Link.me.